3cixty/appchallenge/README.md

 # Welcome

-This is a repo for tracking issues related to the app challenge.
+This is a repo for tracking issues related to the [3cixty app challenge](http://appchallenge.3cixty.com).

 ## Frequently Asked Questions
 If you have a question that is not in the list below, please [submit a new issue](https://github.com/3cixty/appchallenge/issues).